Things to see and do - Saint Ives

-Porthmeor Beach GB - Saint Ives TR26 1JZ
+Porthmeor Beach GB - TR26 1JZ St Ives

-Simple little beachfront café; a very popular spot, as all of the tables have a view.
+Simple beachfront café; a very popular spot, as all of the tables have a view.
 Service is friendly and the atmosphere, laid-back.
-Menus are largely made up of Mediterranean small plates but offer a few more substantial dishes too.
+They offer breakfast, fresh cakes, Mediterranean small plates and a few more substantial dishes too.
+No lunch bookings.

-Market Pl GB - Saint Ives TR26 1RZ
+Market Pl GB - TR26 1RZ St Ives

-Relaxed modern bistro with a semi-open kitchen and a contemporary art display.
-The regularly changing menu places its emphasis on fresh local seafood and cooking is gutsy, rustic and big on flavour.
-The owner is a third generation fisherman and has l..
+A relaxed modern bistro with a semi-open kitchen and a contemporary art display.
+The regularly changing menu places its emphasis on local seafood and cooking is gutsy, rustic and big on flavour.
+The owner is a third generation fisherman and has lots ..

-Fish St GB - Saint Ives TR26 1LT
+Fish St GB - TR26 1LT St Ives

 Personally run with a reassuring efficiency, this first floor restaurant just off Harbour Beach puts Cornish produce centre stage, with a menu of classic dishes cooked in a modern style.
 Marble-topped bar; modern décor.